Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 The detected bags are sent to the robot or PLC one by one: the first bag is sent upon triggering a detection, and the remaining bags are sent one at a time, upon requesting the next detected object.
 The robot program can, however, have access to the actual layer orientation, too.
-The global variable **object_type**, which gets filled in after receiving a detection response from Pickit, contains information on the bag pattern and the detected layer orientation, according to the following table:
+The socket interface variable **object_type**, which gets filled in after receiving a detection response from Pickit, contains information on the bag pattern and the detected layer orientation, according to the following table:

 +------------------+-------------------+-----------------+